r0-8y/calendar/README.md

 To add an event simply select as many calendar slots as you want.
 In the header you can see the start and the end of your event.
-Click the plus button and write a summary, and then confirm.
+Click the plus button and write a summary, then confirm.

 ## Delete Event